Outpatient Drug & Alcohol Rehab: Find Outpatient Addiction Treatment

 - Partial hospitalization programs (PHPs), sometimes referred to as “day treatment.”
 These programs are equipped with an interdisciplinary team that includes medical and clinical support staff qualified to treat complex or unstable medical and psychiatric conditions, or patients who otherwise require a high level of medical or mental health support but do not need 24-hour supervision.
 PHP programs typically provide at least 20 hours of highly intensive treatment each week to support patients who need daily (or near-daily) monitoring in a structured setting.
 Clients will receive treatment for their issues and can return home or to some other living arrangement each night.

 - Intensive outpatient programs (IOPs).
 These programs also provide an interdisciplinary team of providers, but with less medical and clinical support than PHPs.
-Patients typically attend between 9 and 20 hours of treatment weekly.
-Programs are designed to provide the intensive forms of treatment interventions that individuals typically receive on an inpatient basis but in an outpatient program.
+Patients typically attend treatment sessions 9 to 20 hours each week.
+Programs are designed to provide the intensive forms of treatment interventions that individuals receive in an inpatient setting but in an outpatient program.

 - Standard outpatient programs (OPs).
 This type of program is designed to help patients focus on achieving changes in behaviors associated with substance use.
 There are minimal, if any, medical services offered in this level of care (although standard outpatient programs typically link patients to more intensive services as needed).
 Treatment consists of fewer than 9 hours of treatment each week.